Oscars After Parties: Katy Perry, Reese Witherspoon & More Shine As Best Dressed Stars

 2017 Oscars After Parties’ Best Dressed — See Pics

-Reese Witherspoon, 40 didn’t go with all-out glamour for the Vanity Fair party, sticking to a sexy black and white patterned cocktail dress that let her flaunt her yoga-toned legs.
+Reese Witherspoon, 40 didn’t go with all-out glamour for the Vanity Fair party, sticking to a sexy black and white patterned cocktail dress that let the actress flaunt her yoga-toned legs.
 She had her blonde hair flowing for a youthful look that would never tip us all off that she’s a mom of three, including two teens!

 Lea Michele, 30, on the other hand went HUGE on the glam factor, wearing a bilious black gown that easily could have been worn to the big Oscars ceremony.
 It featured a full skirt with silver accents and a strappy tank top with sexy side-cutouts.
 She wore her hair up in a dramatic topknot that allowed her to front her ultra- dramatic makeup.
 Yowza!